LovelyShades/Rivaldle_Project_2024/README.md

 - ❌ You may not copy, reuse, or distribute it.
 - ❌ You may not use this project as part of your own work (academic, personal, or commercial).

-**If you're interested in using any part of this project or collaborating, feel free to contact me: [your email or portfolio link]**
+**If you're interested in using any part of this project or collaborating, feel free to contact me: rosealanna18@gmail.com**

 ## 👩‍💻 Authors